jessappeldoorn/portfolio-jessica/thank-you.md

 hide: true
 ---

-Looking forward to chatting wiht you soon.
+I'm so happy you checked out my work.
+I'm looking forward to chatting with you soon.